miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 ### Questions to Interviewer

-- Teams setup
+- Team setup
 - Mobility to other countries?
 - Separation between front-end and back-end, different orgs? mobility between teams?
-Ruby is a hard requirement
+  - Ruby is a hard requirement?
-- Conversation development?
-- That said, we would love to work on a 2-week release cycle, but that should be another conversation.
 - Travel requirements or needs?
-- How to collect feedback from users?
-- Time enough to join Gitlab contribute https://about.gitlab.com/company/culture/contribute/ ?
+- Maybe not time enough to join Gitlab contribute, next one is in 22 days: May 8th - 14th 2019! https://about.gitlab.com/company/culture/contribute/ ?

 ### TODO